Helping Amazon Sellers Source, Launch, and Dominate

 Inspect Sample Goods Before Switching Manufacturers

 Poor product reviews break listings.
-Products with good reviews and listings influence 79% of Amazon prospects, so you can’t afford to lose consumer trust by accumulating bad reviews.
+89% of buyers read product reviews as part of their customer journey; you can’t afford to lose consumer trust by accumulating bad reviews.
 If your products have a bad reputation, you will have trouble selling them to just break even.

 So, be sure to order and inspect samples from manufacturers beforehand.
 If you’ve been using a supplier for a while, don’t drop the ball by compromising your vetting process; it takes one wrong delivery to ultimately tank your customer reviews.
 Another thing to learn for 2022.